Life insurance with living benefits

 Key takeaways

-• Living benefits give you the option to use some of your life insurance proceeds while you’re alive.
+• Living benefits give you the option to use some of your life insurance proceeds during your lifetime.

 What are life insurance living benefits?